allegro/blog/_posts/2024-03-10-rest-service-client-design-testing-monitoring.md

 ```

 No, this is not testing properties in tests.
-It is a verification to ensure that the configuration derived from properties has indeed been applied to the given client.
+This test ensures that the configuration derived from properties has indeed been applied to the given client.
 Ensuring a response within a specified time frame might be part of non-functional requirements and requires verification.

 #### Invalid Response Body